 Brian is also a proficient machinist, fabricating steel and high-strength aluminum components and assemblies.
 Brian also uses MSI’s 35-channel PULSE FFT analysis hardware and software to determine vibration levels and frequency spectra for pumps, turbines, compressors, and all types of turbomachinery operating in the field.
 On the analytical front, Brian performs 3D solids modeling using Pro/Engineer software.

-As an MSI Business Development and Project Engineer, Mr. Gamarra focuses helping customers with their needs, including new rotating machinery development projects and resolving difficult field machinery problems.
+As an MSI Business Development and Principal Engineer, Mr. Gamarra focuses helping customers with their needs, including new rotating machinery development projects and resolving difficult field machinery problems.
 As a previous Senior Staff Engineer with MSI, his strong analytical skills are backed up by significant troubleshooting experience.
 Mr. Gamarra is an expert user of ANSYS FEA and CFD software such as Workbench, ANSYS Multiphysics FEA, CFX, and StarCCM+ and with other 3D finite element programs such as Pro/Mechanica.
 His FEA capabilities include evaluation of steady as well as transient thermal profiles and all types of loading, and analytical modal analysis of natural frequencies and mode shapes of complex structures, machinery, and machinery systems.
 Mr. Gamarra led MSI’s Internal Research & Development (IRAD) efforts to quantify the effects of various types of component/ shaft fit-ups on rotating machinery shaft stiffness, and on lateral and torsional dynamics, in support of MSI’s participation in the API, ISO, and HI/ANSI machinery standards committees.

 In the field troubleshooting arena, Mr. Gamarra’s special expertise includes specialized field testing and associated capabilities in instrumentation such as proximity probes, accelerometers, shaft sticks, current clamps, pressure transducers, modal hammers, and flow meters.
 Mr. Gamarra is familiar with the Bruel & Kjaer Pulse as well as the National Instruments LabVIEW software for data acquisition and signal analysis of vibration, dynamic pressure, strain, and other dynamic machinery data.
 Mr. Gamarra has resolved difficult and costly problems with critical service rotating machinery in the world’s largest nitrogen producing air separation plant in Mexico, an oil platform in the Gulf of Mexico, a mining facility in Madagascar, municipal water/waste water facilities in the USA, and power plant equipment (fossil & nuclear), for example.
 Mr. Gamarra has worked on positive displacement (screw) pumps, various centrifugal pumps, air compressors, and large steam turbine generator trains.
 Mr. Gamarra’s testing capabilities include modal, operating deflection shapes (ODS), cavitation, flow measurement and continuous vibration monitoring.
 Mr. Gamarra has also become involved in the small hydro turbine industry where he has assisted in the development of two new designs.